P4-Group/C64-MC/README.md

 voice2 = [(neverGonnaGiveYouUpBass, sawtooth)]
 voice3 = [(simpleKick, vPulse), (simpleSnare, noise)]
 ```

+## Playing the Music

+Once you've compiled your Neptune code, you'll have a .prg file (e.g., song.prg) in your project directory.
+This file contains the 6502 assembly code that the Commodore 64 understands.
+To hear your music, you'll need a Commodore 64 emulator or actual Commodore 64 hardware.

+### Using an Emulator (Recommended: Vice)

+We highly recommend using the **Vice** emulator.
+Here's how to load and play your .prg file:

+1.  **Generate your .prg file:** Compile your Neptune source file with the -dasm flag:

+    ./Neptune -s your_song.nptn -dasm

+    This will create your_song.prg in your current directory.

+2.  **Launch Vice:** Start the Vice emulator on your system.

+3.  **Load the program:**
+    * Go to File > Autostart disk/tape image...
+    * Navigate to where your your_song.prg file is saved and select it.

+Vice will automatically load and run the program, and you should hear your sweet Nep**tunes**!

 ## Socials for Project Founders

 | Name                  | Socials                                                                                                                                                                                                                                                                                                                        |